-96316 Quality and Safety in Medicines6cp; 3 x 1hr (online session), 10-15hpw (self-study and participation in activities); availability: online coursework degrees students only
+96316 Quality and Safety in Medicines6cp; 3 x 1-1.5hrs online zoom sessions and 15-20 hours per week (self-directed study and participation in module activities); availability: online coursework degrees students only

 There are course requisites for this subject.
 See access conditions.

 This subject is designed to promote and explore the knowledge required to provide safe, efficacious and rational medication management.
 The subject focuses on the skills, knowledge, attitudes and values essential for competent and capable medication management, for prescribers and non-prescribers underpinned by a high-level of understanding of physiology and pharmacology.
 Students will study pharmacodynamics, pharmacokinetics and pharmacogenetics, in relation to their application in clinical practice.
 Students will be provided an opportunity to reflect and analyse how these factors will influence the suitability of different therapies within their chosen speciality.